-Our co-registrants are wholly-owned subsidiaries that have provided a corporate guarantee guaranteeing payment of our 9.625% Notes due 2009.
+corporate guarantee guaranteeing payment of our 9.625% Notes due 2009.
 These subsidiaries, which we refer to as our guarantors, are CEMEX Mexico, S.A. de C.V., or CEMEX Mexico, and Empresas Tolteca de Mexico, S.A. de C.V., or Empresas Tolteca de Mexico.
 The guarantors, together with their subsidiaries, account for substantially all of our revenues and operating income.
-See Item 4 -- "Information on the Company -- North America -- Our Mexican Operations."
-Pursuant to Rule 12h-5 under the Securities Exchange Act of 1934, or the Exchange Act, no separate financial statements or other disclosures concerning the guarantors other than the narrative disclosures and financial information set forth in note $23\,(x)$ to our consolidated financial statements have been presented in this annual report.
+See Item 4 - "Information on the Company - North America - Our Mexican Operations."
+Pursuant to Rule 12h-5 under the Exchange Act, no separate financial statements or other disclosures concerning the guarantors other than the narrative disclosures and financial information set forth in note 23(x) to our consolidated financial statements have been presented in this annual report.